advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 means that when I choose to represent a physical system with a coordinate system, I am also choosing some degree of subjectivity that follows with the choice of the coordinate system.

+From an algorithmic perspective, some descriptions of the world state require less information than other world states.

 In principle, I could choose any point as `(0, 0, 0)`.

 This means, that every point has the same amount of potential subjectivity.